CRMTH/RITHM/GetStarted.md

 > _Note: The data that you download will default to a `./RITHM/data/` subfolder, so you may need to pick a location where you can store lots of data, or plan to change that setting (more on that later)._

 ### 3. Download and install Twython
-For the streamer to run, the Twython package must be installed in the Python instance that you are running.~~~loacated within the RITHM folder.~~~ Follow the instructions provided in the link below to donwload and install Twython:
+For the streamer to run, the Twython package must be installed in the Python instance that you are running.
+Follow the instructions provided in the link below to donwload and install Twython:
 > https://github.com/ryanmcgrath/twython

 ## Setting up Twitter

 ### 4. Create a new Twitter user account
 1. You must have a Twitter account to procees to step 2.
 If you don't already have an account, use the link below to create one.
-We strongly recommend using an account that is dedicated to the streamer (i.e., don't use a personal account).
+We strongly recommend using an account that is dedicated to this project (i.e., don't use your personal account).
 >https://twitter.com/i/flow/signup?lang=en

 ### 5. Create a Twitter developer account